amitkashyap01/SelfLearning/JavaCore/readme.md

 ---

-Garbage Collections:
+## Garbage Collections:

 Done automatically through a Java Thread called Garbage Collector

 This is based on following 2 hypothesis:

-1) Most Objects soon become unreachable
+1. Most Objects soon become unreachable
-2) References from 'old' objects to 'young' objects only exist in small numbers.
+1. References from 'old' objects to 'young' objects only exist in small numbers.

 2 main terms:
-	- Live Object: reachable (references by someone else)
+* Live Object: reachable (references by someone else)
-	- Dead Object: unreachable (not referenced from anywhere)
+* Dead Object: unreachable (not referenced from anywhere)

+Note: Objects are allocated (e.g. new) in the "Heap" of java memory.
+Static members, class definitions(metadata) etc. are stored in "method area" (Permgen/Metaspace)

+Objects are alloacted in heap while primitive datatypes and reference variables are allocated to stack.

+Garbage Collection involves following steps:
+1. **Mark**: Starts from the root node of your application (main), walks the object graph, marks object graph, marks objects that are reachable as live.
+1. **Delete/Sweep**: Delete unreachable objects.
+1. **Compacting**: Compact the memory by moving around the objects and making the allocation contiguous than fragmented.

+### Generational Collectors

+Heap is divided into 2 generational collectors
+* **Young Generation** : Is a place where the new objects are created
+    * Eden Space: New Space
+    * Survivor Space From: Once Eden space is full, minor GC moves objects from eden space to here.
+    * Survivor Space To:

+* **Old(Tenured) Generation**: Objects that survive for long time.
+E.g. cache.
+Objects which are survived for -XX MaxTenuringThershold in Young generation collectors, are moved to Old generation.

+Major GC runs throughout the Heap memory.

+jvisualvm - To view GC details

+JHAT (Java Heap Analyser Tool)

+##### StringBuffer is faster and memory efficient than String.
+StringBuffer is mutable while String is immutable.